 Municipal and Industrial wastes were accepted at the Landfill until May of 1981.
 From 1982 until June of 1996, sludges generated from the City of Haverhill Wastewater treatment plant and paper beater waste from the Haverhill Paperboard Company, were also disposed of at the landfill.
 In 1996, the City covered the landfill with an interim cover until a final site wide closure plan and long term monitoring requirements could be finalized.
 Both the Massachusetts Department of Environmental Protection (MassDEP) and the United States Environmental Protection Agency (EPA) will continue our involvement by reviewing and commenting on these final closure plans before they are allowed to be implemented.
 The Haverhill landfill is currently inactive and does not accept wastes.

 Some of the wastes that were disposed of included 55 gallon steel drums of unknown materials, tannery and shoe wastes, tires, and flammables such as lacquers, paints, oils, and glues.
 These materials were either dumped on the surface of the site or deposited into shallow pits, while sludges and liquids were disposed of on a parcel of land near the river to the east.
 Groundwater monitoring wells are located throughout the entire area and along the Merrimack River.
 The long term sampling results have indicated low levels of Volatile Organic Compounds (VOC) like Trichloroethylene, Benzene and Vinyl Chloride.
 Private residences are located immediately adjacent to the site within the nearby Towns of Haverhill and Groveland, Massachusetts.
-Information from the 2010 U.S. Census shows that Haverhill has a population of approximately 60,879 people and Groveland has a population of approximately 6,459 people.
+Information from the 2010 U.S. Census shows that Haverhill has a population of approximately 60,879 people.